MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-IV-Federal-Crop-Insurance-Corporation-Department-Agriculture/part-457-Common-Crop-Insurance-Regulations/section-457.165.md

 The Millet Crop Insurance Provisions for the 2017 and succeeding crop years are as follows:

-FCIC policies:United States Department of AgricultureFederal Crop Insurance Corporation
+FCIC policies: United States Department of Agriculture Federal Crop Insurance Corporation

 Reinsured policies:

-(Appropriate title for insurance provider)Both FCIC and reinsured policies:Millet Crop Insurance Provisions1.
+(Appropriate title for insurance provider) Both FCIC and reinsured policies: Millet Crop Insurance Provisions 1.
 Definitions

 *Bushel.* Fifty pounds of millet, or any other quantity which is designated in the Special Provisions for that purpose.